tbnorth/GitRDDES/PyCoPGit.md

  - records the changes (or absence of change) for files between commits

- - git also uses “hashes” as it filing system and unit of identity
+ - git also uses “hashes” (digital fingerprints) as a filing system

- - hashes (or digital fingerprints) give git extra features in terms of verifiable or non-revisable data analysis processes
+ - hashes give git extra features in terms of verifiable or non-revisable data analysis processes

  - modern VC systems snapshot the state of all the files in a project,